AABearBots/First-Closed-Doors-Competition/README.md

 │   └── Production
 │       ├─ .connstring          # A variety of storage connection files to be supplied by Advanced Algos Ltd.
 │       └─ ...
-├── Logs                        # AACloud will output logs here —the folder is created once you run AACloud for the first time
+├── Logs                        # AACloud will output logs here –the folder is created once you run AACloud for the first time
 │
 ├── AAPlatform                  # Will be cloned from git repository │   └── ecosystem.json          # Adding your team and bots to the cloud